 Day 1: Bournemouth, UK to Bridgetown, Barbados

 Fly from Bournemouth and arrive in Barbados.
-Be transferred to the port to board P&O Britannia for your fourteen-night Caribbean cruise.
+Transfer to the port and board P&O Azura for your overnight stay on board in port.

 Kingstown is the capital and main commercial centre of St Vincent and the Grenadines.
 The city has a vibrant buzz of car horns, street vendors and music which can be heard throughout the narrow streets.
 Kingstown is surrounded by steep hills and natural beauty.
 Palm trees line the streets and Fort Charlotte is the perfect spot the gaze at the stunning views of the city.
 Escape to the tranquil surroundings of St Vincent Botanical Gardens, the oldest in the West Indies.
 A trip to St George's Anglican Cathedral shouldn't be missed; the stained glass will take your breath away.

 Basseterre is the capital city of St Kitts and Nevis in the West Indies.
 Explore the shops and bars of The Circus or pay a visit to the cathedral, courthouse, and fountain of Independence Square.
 On the outskirts of the city, you'll discover Fairview Great House and Botanical Gardens and to the northwest are Romney Manor and the Wingfield Estate.
 Take a ride on the St Kitts Scenic Railway to discover deep ravines, black-sand beaches, and Mount Liamuiga volcano.
 Admire the views over sugarcane fields from the 17th-century Brimstone Hill Fortress National Park